-

 We named our grade A Rooibos Clanwilliam Rooibos Tea after the historic town of Clanwilliam.

-What are the reported health benefits of Rooibos?
+What are the reported health benefits?

-New studies and articles show that Rooibos tea is good for your health in the following ways:
+Rooibos is prized for its health benefits.
+New studies and articles show that Rooibos is good for your health in the following ways:

 Is Red Bush Tea the same as Rooibos?

-What are popular Rooibos tea blends?
+What are popular Rooibos blends?

 Rooibos is a perfect base tea for making herbal tea blends.
 Combining Rooibos with other herbs can create healthy, delicious, full-bodied drinks.
 Below are some of our most popular rooibos blends: